leslierere/leetcode_with_python/hashTable/notes.md

     XOR(excluesive or), turned on only if exaclty one of the original bits are turned on

+  * \>\>

+    Bitwise right shift, it shifts the bits to the right by the specified number of places.

 * bool()

   The following values are considered false in Python: